Loading lesson…

 The big idea: Wikipedia is a great map of human knowledge.
 It's a starting point, not an ending point.
 Use it to find the real sources, then go read those.

-What is the core idea behind "Wikipedia Is Your Friend (When You Use It Right)"?
+What is the main idea of "Wikipedia Is Your Friend (When You Use It Right)"?

-Which best describes the scope of "Wikipedia Is Your Friend (When You Use It Right)"?
+Which action would help you apply "Wikipedia Is Your Friend (When You Use It Right)" responsibly?